Skip to content

 For more information, speak to the Assessment and Planning Officer (APO) currently supporting your child’s EHCP.
 If you're unsure on how to contact your APO, you can contact the Assessment and Planning (A&P) team who will be able to help.

-A teacher lecturing a class of students.
+A teacher lecturing a class of children / young people.

 Alternative Provision and Dual Registration